 Unitronics Systems is engaged primarily in coordinating the Company's activity in the Parking Solutions segment in the US and North America.
-The offices of Unitronics Systems are located in Fort Lee, New Jersey.
+The offices of Unitronics Systems are located in Fort Lee, New Jersey (see section 1.12.5 below).